 Hilda has continued to influence Christianity in England for over 1400 years with many churches, colleges, convents, schools, and organizations named for her and she is the patron saint of numerous places.
 Born only 600 years after the birth of Christ and 200 years after the Romans left Britain, she was chosen by the Spirit to be a strong and persuasive leader to bring literacy, learning, and the light of Christ to Britain.

-At Sneaton Castle in Whitby, there are a group of Anglican Sisters of the Holy Paraclete at St. Hilda’s Priory.
+At Sneaton Castle in Whitby, there was a group of Anglican Sisters of the Holy Paraclete at St. Hilda’s Priory.
 They have many beautiful representations of this woman who helped bring Christianity to pagan England.
-The Sisters have recently sold this property and are building a new priory on a piece of the original land.
+The Sisters recently sold this property in 2019 and are building a new priory on a piece of the original land.
 It is quite likely that one of Hilda’s monastery outposts was on this land.

 Hilda’s Resurrection Day.
 Hilda became very ill the last six years of her life and Bede compared her to the apostle Paul saying that her “strength might be made perfect in weakness.”
 In spite of her long illness, she kept serving the Lord with energy, strength, creativity, and courage.
 On her deathbed, she had her last Communion surrounded by her nuns on November 17, 680.
 Her last words to her followers urged them “to maintain the gospel peace among themselves and with others.”